jonnonz1/nz-statute-book/acts/public/2003/intellectual-disability-compulsory-care-and-rehabilitation-act-2003.md

 ### 78 Reviews undertaken by specialist assessors
 (1) A review of a care recipient under section 77 must be conducted by 1 or more specialist assessors designated by the co-ordinator for the purpose.
-(2) When the co-ordinator designates 2 or more specialist assessors for the purpose of a review under section 77, the co-ordinator must nominate 1 of those assessors as the assessor who is principally responsible for the conduct of the review.
+(2) When the co-ordinator designates 2 or more specialist assessors for the purpose of a review under section 77, the co-ordinator must nominate one of those assessors as the assessor who is principally responsible for the conduct of the review.
 (3) In reviewing a care recipient under section 77, the specialist assessor or specialist assessors must— (a) examine the care recipient; and
   (b) consult with other health or disability professionals involved in the care of the care recipient, and take their views into account when assessing the results of the review of the care recipient's condition.